 Due to the valuable tax benefits of an IRA, there are limits to how much you can contribute each year.
 This limit is now indexed for inflation and the IRS updates the contribution limits every few years, if not annually.
-In 2024, you can contribute up to $7,000 in your IRA (up from $6,500 in 2023).
+In 2025, you can contribute up to $7,000 to your IRA (same as in 2024).
 For investors ages 50 and over, you can contribute an extra $1,000 as a “catch-up” provision.

 Are IRA Contributions Tax-Deductible?